 Try to do things one at a time

+Here is another one of those mindful practices that have been found to be very effective in our line of work.
 We have become really good a multitasking, don’t you think?
 And for some good reasons, multitasking is very useful on a busy day.
-But do we really need to multitask everyday?
+But do we really need to multitask every day?

 To tell you honestly, multitasking is one of the products of having an unmindful mind.
 When we multitask, we focus on getting things done at once rather than attentively doing those things presently.

-In worse cases, we become impatient, we lose our temper, and then we wonder what could have gotten wrong.
+In worse cases, we become impatient, we lose our temper.
+And then when push comes to shove, we wonder what could have gotten wrong.
 Well, I’ll tell you what went wrong:

 You are doing things automatically.